tjelen/backbone-modular/README.md

 * Backbone.methodMap object is now part of sync module: *sync.methodMap*
 * Backbone.ajax function is also part of sync: *sync.ajax*
-* Backbone.history (the instance of Backbone.History) is created only in *index* module; otherwise you have to create your own.
+* History instance is created in *backbone/router* module; or you supply your own to Router constructor

 Usage
 -----

-When using AMD (Require.js) just define "backbone" path and require all modules you need.
-The dependcies will be satisfied automatically.
+When using AMD (Require.js) just define the "backbone" path and require all modules you need.
+The dependencies will be satisfied automatically.

 When using static-linked scripts, just include all files you need to use.
-The dependcies are visible at the top of each module's source files.
-The files can be loaded in any order, and the global Backbone object will be created by any module that loads first.
+The dependencies are visible at the top of each module's source files.